Mohamed Morsi: Ethiopia

-Overthrow and criminal trial
+Overthrow

 On 30 June 2013, protests across Egypt erupted calling for President Morsi's resignation from office.
 Concurrently with these anti-Morsi demonstrations, his supporters held a sit-in in Rabaa Al-Adawiya square.

 On 1 July, the Egyptian Armed Forces issued a 48-hour ultimatum that gave the country's political parties until 3 July to meet the demands of the Egyptian people.
 The Egyptian military also threatened to intervene if the dispute was not resolved by then.
 Four Ministers also resigned on the same day, including tourism minister Hisham Zazou, communication and IT minister Atef Helmi, state minister for legal and parliamentary affairs Hatem Bagato and state minister for environmental affairs Khaled Abdel Aal, leaving the government with members of the Muslim Brotherhood only.

 On 2 July, President Morsi publicly rejected the Egyptian Army's 48-hour ultimatum and vowed to pursue his own plans for national reconciliation and resolving the political crisis.

 On 3 July Morsi was put under house arrest, and was believed to be at the Republican Guard barracks.
 According to other sources he was taken to a military base and his travel was restricted.
 Army troops and tanks were reported to have surrounded key facilities and installations.
 At noon, the Republican Guard, who had Morsi in their care, left his side to allow Army commandos to take him to an undisclosed Ministry of Defence building.
 He offered no resistance.
-Abdul Fatah al-Sisi announced a road map for the future and announced that Adly Mansour, the head of the Constitutional Court, had been appointed as interim President of Egypt.
+Abdel Fattah el-Sisi announced a road map for the future and announced that Adly Mansour, the head of the Constitutional Court, had been appointed as interim President of Egypt.

-On 8 July, Prime Minister Qandil, after initially deciding to remain in his position until the formation of a new government, submitted his resignation effective immediately in protest of the subsequent bloodshed to the recent coup d'état when 51 protesters were killed by the military at the Republican Guard headquarters.
+On 8 July, Prime Minister Qandil, after initially deciding to remain in his position until the formation of a new government, submitted his resignation effective immediately in protest of the subsequent bloodshed of the recent coup d'état when 51 protesters were killed by the military at the Republican Guard headquarters.

 In mid-November, Morsi claimed that he was kidnapped and held in a Republican Guard house on 2 July.
 He said that he had been kept there until 5 July and forcibly moved again to a naval base where he spent the next four months.
 The spokesperson of the Egyptian Armed Forces, Colonel Ahmed Ali, later denied the rumors that Morsi was badly treated, saying that they had nothing to hide.
-The Egyptian Army later gave Catherine Ashton the High Representative of the Union for Foreign Affairs and Security Policy for the European Union the permission to meet Morsi.
+The Egyptian Army later gave the Baroness Ashton of Upholland, First Vice-President of the European Commission and the High Representative of the Union for Foreign Affairs and Security Policy for the European Union, permission to meet Morsi.
 Ashton later stated that Morsi is doing well, saying "Morsi was keeping up with the latest developments in the country through television and newspapers.
 So we were able to talk about the situation, and we were able to talk about the need to move forward.
 The people around him do care for him.
 I looked at the facilities."
 Morsi later met with an African Union delegation.